OpenVoiceOS/ovos-skill-wikipedia/README.md

 ## About
 Query [Wikipedia](https://www.wikipedia.org) for answers to all your questions.
 Get just a summary, or ask for more to get in-depth information.

- This Skill uses the [Wikimedia API](https://en.wikipedia.org/w/api.php).
+ This Skill uses the [Wikipedia for humans](https://github.com/HelloChatterbox/wikipedia_for_humans).

 ## Examples